cypress-io/cypress/CONTRIBUTING.md

 - [`python`](https://www.python.org/downloads/) (since we use `node-gyp`.
 See their [repo](https://github.com/nodejs/node-gyp) for Python version requirements.)

 ### Getting Started
 The project utilizes [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and leverages [lerna](https://lerna.js.org/) to orchestrate running within the context of one or more packages.
-While it is not as important to understand lerna or yarn workspaces, it **is important** to note that running scripts or installing new dependencies should always happen from the repo's root directory.
+While it is not as important to understand Lerna or yarn workspaces, it **is important** to note that running scripts or installing new dependencies should always happen from the repo's root directory.

 > **⚠ Running on Windows?**
 >